 Uley School's early help procedure ensures that children receive the right help at the right time.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.

 Our staff support children and families through daily home/school contact; arranging parents support and information sessions and attending multi-disciplinary meetings to ensure continuity of care.
 (See Appendix 4)